Eri9898/Ticket-Lifecycle/README.md

 4. Click next to "assigned to" and the list of Agents should open up.
 Then click on the name of the agent you want to send the ticket to.
 </p>
 <br />
-5.Within the post reply tab you can respond to End User’s after updating their tickets.
+5. Within the post reply tab you can respond to End User’s after updating their tickets.
 At the bottom you can select the ticket status.
 Then post the reply.
 </p>
 <br />
 6. Next to the reply tab there is an internal notes tab used to relay notes if the ticket is being assigned or switched between multiple agents.